 Unsecured financing is the most common way to fund plastic surgery procedures for patients with poor credit history.
 An unsecured loan does not require the patient to pledge collateral, such as a car or home.

-Online lenders and payment plans are two sources of unsecured financing.
+Personal loans and payment plans are two sources of unsecured financing.

 Request an unsecured personal loan here.
-Review the pros and cons of unsecured plastic surgery loans for patients with bad credit history before proceeding.
+Review the pros and cons of unsecured plastic surgery personal loans for patients with bad credit history before proceeding.

 - The lender does not need to know why you are borrowing the money.
 An elective operation has risks and can lead to lost income.
 Privacy works to your advantage in this case.